-In order to get involved as a buddy you will undergo an application process amongst other potential buddies.
+You will undergo an application process amongst other potential buddies.
 On the website there is an online form which you will need to complete.
-The next stage will be a personal interview with a member of one of the committee.
+The next stage will be an interview with a member of one of the committee.

 Do I need to have a military background to become a buddy?